 It has been introduced to many other countries including the Philippines.
 The Philippines also has a lot of islands.
 It is difficult to rule out the possibility of the Blue Gourami being native to some parts of the Philippines.

 I've seen Blue Gouramis up to 18 centimetres (7 inches) long.
 Based on other people’s observations this is unusually big.
-Some will only reach about 10 centimetres (4 inches).
+Most only reach about 10 centimetres (4 inches).